-Hiking in Hawaii has limitless possibilities.
-Trekking the 106 year old Pali trail on Molokai to Kalaupapa is one that you’ll simply never forget.
+A number of years ago we hiked to one of Hawaii’s most iconic spots.
+We trekked the 100+ year old Pali trail on Molokai to Kalaupapa.
+It is simply something neither of us will ever forget.
 We decided to skip the mule ride and experience the history of this trail on foot.

 Kalaupapa is a spiritual place of great beauty and a reminder of tremendous suffering.
 It’s where Saint Damien lived with and cared for Hansen’s Disease patients.